The major studios have long made movies in Canada. Now they're preserving them here.

 Jason Fulsom, senior vp and GM of Universal Films Canada, said the studio will not let film prints of Oliver Stone's Born on the Fourth of July, Martin Scorsese's Casino and Richard Linklater's Dazed and Confused fade away amid digital technologies.

 "With the shift of contemporary filmmaking to the digital format, finding a way to preserve movies filmed in 35mm has become a significant challenge.
 So many have been damaged from the environment, color fade, such that they can no longer be screened and therefore must be destroyed," Fulsom in a statement said of the studio donation over two years in the making.

-TIFF director and CEO Piers Handling told The Hollywood Reporter the festival's film preservation team is reviewing and revising each film print frame-by-frame to determine its condition.
+TIFF director and CEO Piers Handling told The Hollywood Reporter that the festival's film preservation team is reviewing and revising each film print frame-by-frame to determine its condition.
 "After this process, we'll be able to determine which prints are in screening condition so we can show them in our cinemas at TIFF Bell Lightbox in the years to come," he added.

 The Toronto fest also received three other print collections from Mongrel Media, Entertainment One/Les Films Séville and Canadian filmmaker Peter Mettler to be similarly stored, revised and archived.